 Croquet seems to have reached England in the early 1850’s, probably from Ireland.
 It enjoyed a surge of popularity in the 1860’s, as women embraced an outdoor game they could play on equal terms, and both women and men discovered the joys of meeting the opposite sex without the intrusions of a chaperone.

-International matches were first staged in 1925 and continue to this day with tournaments against Scotland and Ireland and Test Matches between England, Australia, New Zealand and the USA.
+International matches were first staged in 1925 and continue to this day, with home internationals against Scotland and Ireland, and Test Matches between England, Australia, New Zealand and the USA

+Now croquet is enjoying another wave of interest as a socially distanced, sociable and absorbing outdoor pursuit.
+There are 160 registered clubs across the country, some playing Association Croquet, some Golf Croquet, and some both.
 Croquet remains a minority pursuit, but delights its devotees as one of the few remaining sports with a well-established code of honour, no professional players, and – wherever the game may take you – the pleasures of good companionship and a warm welcome.